Art and Impact in the East Bay

 San Francisco Art Fair Theater

 What is the role of art in shaping the social and cultural landscape?
 “Art and Impact in the East Bay” will explore how artist collectives, galleries and public spaces foster collaboration, inclusivity and community engagement, particularly in Oakland.
 From curated galleries to vibrant street art, Oakland’s art scene reflects its rich cultural diversity and deep community connections.
-Panelists for the dynamic conversation include Brock Brake, owner and curator of pt.2 Gallery in downtown Oakland; Favianna Rodriguez, a visual artist and activist; and Makeda Best, deputy director of curatorial affairs at the Oakland Museum of California.
+Panelists for the dynamic conversation include Brock Brake, owner and curator of pt.2 Gallery in downtown Oakland; Favianna Rodriguez, a visual artist and activist; Makeda Best, deputy director of curatorial affairs at the Oakland Museum of California; and Nadia Ghani, Gallery Director at Creative Growth Art Center.
 The discussion will highlight how artists and institutions are driving social change, preserving local history and redefining artistic expression in the East Bay.
 It will be moderated by Otis R. Taylor Jr., KQED’s managing editor of news and enterprise.

 Otis R. Taylor Jr. is KQED’s managing editor of news and enterprise.
 He works with reporters and senior editors to bring cultural competency and energy to KQED’s coverage of the Bay Area’s diverse communities.
 Previously, he was a columnist at The San Francisco Chronicle and an investigative reporter at The Atlanta Journal-Constitution, covering housing, policing, immigration, race and inequality.
 Before moving to the Bay Area, he was an arts and culture reporter for more than a decade.
 In 2020, he was named journalist of the year by the Northern California chapter of the Society of Professional Journalists.